tvand/fritz-dyndns-route53-serverless/README.md

 # FRITZ!Box DynDNS Serverless API

-If like me you are willing to keep DNS record up to date when your dynamic FritzBox ip change.
+If like me you are willing to keep a DNS record up to date when your dynamic FritzBox ip changes.
-You can easily deploy this serverless application and using it.
+You can easily deploy this serverless application and use it.

-But it can also be also a great example of Serverless application on AWS.

 ## Requirements